amosco-catering/caterer-and-co-website/README.md

 Navigate to `/admin/login` — this URL is intentionally hidden from the public site.
 The admin should bookmark it.

 ### Default Credentials
 Credentials are stored in the `admin_accounts` table in Supabase.
-To add or change credentials, either update the row directly in Supabase or use the Settings page once logged in.
+To add or change credentials, either update the row directly in Supabase or use the Settings page once logged in (i.e. no UI within the website itself to add/create new admin accounts).

 ### Managing Bookings (`/admin/bookings`)
-- All bookings are listed grouped by status: **Pending**, **Accepted**, **Rejected**
+- All bookings are listed grouped by status: **Pending**, **Accepted**, **Rejected**:
+- Click `Book Event` and a new booking instance is immediately set as **Pending** - while the admin receives an email (via Resend)
-- Click **Accept** to confirm a booking — customer receives a confirmation email automatically
+- Click **Accept** to confirm a booking (blocks that date within the dynamic calendar)
-- Click **Reject** to decline — a prompt appears for the rejection reason, which is included in the customer's email
+- Click **Reject** to decline a booking (no real effect - could be better implemented)

 ### Managing Portfolio (`/` when logged in)
 - Click **Add Portfolio Item** to create a new entry with title, description, and images